p4535992/Utility-Macros/README.md

 ## Functions in this Repo

 * **[Open Actor Sheets With...](#open-actor-sheets-with...)** fetchs a list of items from an actor allowing the user to pick one and then opens al of the actor's sheets that contain that item.
+* **[Swap Hidden Tokens](#swap-hidden-tokens)** swaps the visibility state of all or selected npc tokens.
 * **[Swap Map](#swap-map)** swaps the current background image for the next or base.
 A naming convention must be followed.

 ## Notes on Functions

 ### **Open Actor Sheets With...**

 This macro should be run with a token of interest selected.
 The intent of the macro is to make it easier to chec or update all of the users of a given item.
 Something I find both common and bothersome.

 It does the following: